Last Updated 5 days ago

 Jagannath Temple, Puri, Odisha

 The Jagannath Temple is a famous Hindu temple dedicated to Lord Jagannath, a form of Lord Vishnu, located in Puri, Odisha, India.
+In the race for the top 100+ most ancient temples in India, The Jagannath Temple, Puri, Odisha stands at the 4th position.
 Here are some details about this revered temple

 The Jagannath Temple is not only a place of worship but also a symbol of Odisha’s rich cultural heritage and religious tradition, attracting devotees, pilgrims, and tourists from all walks of life.